danmohedano/scikit-qlearn/README.rst

 scikit-qlearn: Quantum Enhanced Machine Learning
 =================================================

+Quantum-enhanced Machine Learning focuses on the improvement of classical machine learning algorithms with the help of quantum subroutines.

 This package offers a variety of functions and classes related to quantum computing and quantum enhanced machine learning algorithms.
+From data encoding to clustering algorithms based on quantum subroutines.
+For further information on the features of the package, refer to the documentation.

-The package makes use of the open-source `Qiskit SDK <https://qiskit.org/>`_ for the execution of quantum processes.
+The package makes use of the open-source `Qiskit SDK <https://qiskit.org/>`_ for the execution of the quantum subroutines, which gives access to simulators and real quantum computers.

-It was orginally developed as part of my end-of-degree thesis for my Computer Engineering degree at UAM.
+The package was orginally developed as a proof of concept as part of my end-of-degree thesis for my Computer Engineering degree at UAM.

 Documentation
 =============

-The documentation is available at `danmohedano.github.io/scikit-qlearn/ <https://danmohedano.github.io/scikit-qlearn/>`_
+The documentation is available at `danmohedano.github.io/scikit-qlearn/ <https://danmohedano.github.io/scikit-qlearn/>`_.
+It includes detaild information of the classes and methods offered by the package, tutorials to guide the user and gathers the changes made on every version.

 Installation
 =============